jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-self-discipline-quotes.md

 When emotional discipline breaks, that's when you do things that change your life for the worst. ([Tweet it](https://twitter.com/EdLatimore/status/1296529542258008064){: target="_blank" rel="noopener noreferrer"})

-Prisons and cemetaries are full people who could have avoided a tragedy, but they instead let their emotions get the best of them.
+Prisons and cemeteries are full of people who could have avoided a tragedy but instead let their emotions get the best of them.
 The graveyard of unfulfilled ambition is populated by people who couldn't delay gratification and let themselves get blown off course.&nbsp;

 ---